TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- yeah only the preffix will ever have colors
 		- always wrap when inactive, but when active we can just as well wrap

-- focus on creating a minimal api class for which we will be able to plug anything
-- we'll remove enet shortly

 - spectators
 	- preferably only in the client setup